KhronosGroup/glTF/extensions/2.0/Khronos/KHR_collision_shapes/README.md

 As both the `mesh` shape references a `mesh`, it additionally allows for optional `skin` and `weights` properties, which have the same semantics and requirements enforced by the properties of the same name associated with a `node`.
 When specified on a `mesh` whose `convex` property is `true`, the resulting collision shape should be the convex hull of the deformed mesh.
 As collision detection is typically performed on CPU, the performance impact of deforming a mesh in such a use-case is typically higher than inside a vertex shader.
 As such, use of this functionality should be given careful consideration with respect to performance.
 When `convex` is `true`, the referenced mesh need not necessarily be convex itself, nor is there any requirement for the geometry to be closed.
 An implementation must generate a convex hull from the input vertices.

+Degenerate shapes are prohibited.
+A `sphere` must have a positive, non-zero radius. `box` shapes must have positive non-zero values for each component of `size`. `cylinder` and `capsule` shapes must have a positive, non-zero `height` and both `radiusTop` and `radiusBottom` should be positive; at least one of the radii should be non-zero.
+For `mesh` shapes whose `convex` property is `false`, the referenced mesh must contain at least one non-degenerate triangle primitive.
+For `mesh` shapes whose `convex` property is `true`, the referenced mesh must contain contain primitives with at least four non-coplanar vertices.

 ### JSON Schema

 * **JSON schema**: [glTF.KHR_collision_shapes.schema.json](schema/glTF.KHR_collision_shapes.schema.json)